-WALNUT SAUCE one of the best-known GENOVESE RECIPES.
+WALNUT SAUCE, one of the best GENOESE RECIPES.

-One of the most famous sauces, along with BASIL PESTO, from Ligurian cuisine is surely walnut sauce, traditionally paired with pansotti or pansoti (pasta filled with herbs and ricotta) or with lean ravioli (filled with spinach and ricotta).
+One of the most well-known sauces, along with BASIL PESTO, in Ligurian cuisine is undoubtedly walnut sauce, whose classic pairing is with pansotti or pansoti (pasta filled with greens and ricotta) or with lean ravioli (filled with spinach and ricotta).

-It is a very flavorful sauce made from fresh walnuts that are pounded in a mortar with oil and other ingredients.
-Indeed, the preparation of walnut sauce, like pesto, is characterized by the use of a marble mortar, although nowadays almost everyone makes it with a kitchen processor.
+It is a very tasty sauce made from fresh walnuts that are crushed in a mortar with oil and other ingredients.
+In fact, for the preparation of walnut sauce, just like pesto, characteristic is the use of a marble mortar, although nowadays almost everyone prepares it with a kitchen robot.

-The procedure, like every typical regional recipe, varies from town to town, and I could say even from family to family.
-Tradition would have it that the ingredients include prescinsêua, a curd from whole milk typical of Genoa with a consistency similar to soft ricotta but with a more acidic taste, mainly used in vegetable pies.
-But since it is impossible to find outside of Genoa, it is usually replaced with milk.
+The procedure, as with every typical regional recipe, varies from village to village, and I could also say from family to family, tradition would have the presence of prescinsêua among the ingredients, a whole milk curd typical of Genoa, with a consistency similar to soft ricotta, but with a more acidic taste, mainly used in vegetable pies, but since it is unavailable outside of Genoa, it is usually replaced with milk.

-Today I will give you a version of walnut sauce as it was handed down to me, reflecting Ligurian tradition, except for the use of prescinsêua, which I will replace with milk that I prefer because it is lighter and more digestible.
+Today I will give you a version of walnut sauce as it was passed down to me, reflecting Ligurian tradition, except for the use of prescinsêua which I will replace with milk as I prefer because it is lighter and more digestible.

-This is truly a valuable recipe, a symbol of genuine, healthy, and light Ligurian cuisine, made with few ingredients, but always the right ones, perfect as a condiment for traditional pansoti or lean ravioli, but also excellent for trofie, trenette, and lasagna, and why not, even as a sauce on crostini.
+This is really a precious recipe, a symbol of genuine, healthy, and light Ligurian cuisine, made of few ingredients but always the right ones, perfect as a seasoning for traditional pansoti, or lean ravioli but also great for trofie, trenette, and lasagna and, why not, also as a sauce on crostini.

 • Difficulty: Very Easy